phetsims/phet-info/checklists/code_review_checklist.md

 - [ ] Is the js/ directory properly structured?

       All JavaScript source should be in the js/ directory.
 There should be a subdirectory for each screen (this also applies for single-screen sims, where the subdirectory matches the repo name).
 For a multi-screen sim, code shared by 2 or more screens should be in a js/common/ subdirectory.
 Model and view code should be in model/ and view/ subdirectories for each screen and common/.
-For example, for a sim with screens “Introduction” and “Custom”, the general directory structure should look like this:
+For example, for a sim with screens “Introduction” and “Lab”, the general directory structure should look like this:

 ```js
    my-repo/